smowton/llpe/tutorial.md

 You will need: a [built](/build) LLPE library and a C-to-LLVM compiler (e.g. [clang](http://clang.llvm.org/))

-Here we'll specialise some simple programs to see LLPE's basic capabilities and ways of working.
+Here we'll specialise a simple program to see LLPE's basic capabilities and ways of working.
 LLPE is run using LLVM's <tt>opt</tt> tool, which runs one or more analysis or optimisation passes over the source program.
 It requires that all loops in the source program have been placed in canonical form (having a unique preheader, header and latch) and dataflow out of the loop is represented in loop-closed SSA form; thus the standard invocation to prepare and specialise a program is:

 ```
 opt -load /path/to/llpe/build/main/libLLVMLLPEMain.so -load /path/to/llpe/build/driver/libLLVMLLPEDriver.so -loop-simplify -lcssa -llpe unspecialised.bc -o specialised.bc
 ```

-In the examples below I will abbreviate this <tt>$LLPE_OPT unspecialised.bc -o specialised.bc</tt>
+In the example below I will abbreviate this <tt>$LLPE_OPT unspecialised.bc -o specialised.bc</tt>

 Rarely, loops cannot be represented in canonical form, usually because <tt>goto</tt> statements are used to enter and exit the loop in several places.
 LLPE will warn you that manual intervention is necessary in this case.